-The American University of Health Sciences is a Private-for-Profit, Minority Owned, and Minority Serving, Christian Based University originally established in 1994 by Kim Dang, Founder, and Gregory Johnson, founder.
-It is a postsecondary education institution to prepare and equip students for life careers in the field of health education and to produce quality allied health professionals for the community and the country.
-The American University of Health Sciences was established as an S Corporation and is wholly-owned subsidiary of American University of Health Sciences, Inc.
+The American University of Health Sciences (AUHS) is a Private-for-Profit, Minority Owned, and Minority Serving, Christian Based University originally established in 1994 by Kim Dang, Founder, and Gregory Johnson, co-founder.
+AUHS is a postsecondary educational institution aimed to prepare and equip students for life careers in the field of health education and to produce quality allied health professionals for the community and the country.
+The American University of Health Sciences was established as an S Corporation and is wholly owned subsidiary of American University of Health Sciences, Inc.